Hevea brasiliensis (Para Rubber Tree, Sharinga Tree, Seringueira, or Rubber Tree or Rubber Plant)

 ShapeUpright, straight tree with a dense leafy canopy.
 Does not change during maturity.

-LandscapeHevea brasiliensis is not used so much as a landscape tree, since it can only handle tropical and hotter climates and is only found lower altitude forests with lots of moisture.
+LandscapeHevea brasiliensis is not used so much as a landscape tree, since it can only handle tropical and hotter climates, and is only found in lower altitude forests with lots of moisture.
 Hevea brasiliensis is used as a commercial latex-rubber source.
 There are mass plantings to get as much extracted latex as possible, which is then turned to rubber and used in Asia and Africa.
 Since the trees lifespan is shortened by tapping the latex from the tree after about 30 years, the tree is now cut down and the wood is used to make furniture and cutlery.

-CultivationHevea brasiliensis is grown best in well drained acidic soils and has a large pH range of 4-8.
+CultivationGrows best in well drained acidic soils and has a large pH range of 4-8.
 This tree is NOT urban tolerant and needs to be in subtropical or tropical moist climates to thrive.

-PestsSouth American leaf blight has ended the cultivation of the tree in South America because the fungi called Microcyclus ulei stops the Hevea brasiliensis from creating the latex which is used commercially.
+PestsSouth American leaf blight has ended the cultivation of the tree in South America, because the fungi called Microcyclus ulei stops the Hevea brasiliensis from creating the latex which is used commercially.

-HabitatThe Hevea brasiliensis can most commonly be found in low-altitude moist tropical or subtropical forests.
+HabitatHevea brasiliensis can most commonly be found in low-altitude moist tropical or subtropical forests.
 This tree can thrive in more acidic soils (see cultivation), and in very wet conditions (waterlogging).

 Bark/Stem DescriptionThe bark is smooth and is pale to dark brown sometimes looking blotchy due to latex-tapping.
 The stem is long and straight and has higher branching.

-Flower DescriptionThe Hevea brasiliensis flowers have no petals, are green to a creamy yellow, they have a very sweet scent, and are very small.
+Flower DescriptionHevea brasiliensis flowers have no petals, are green to a creamy yellow, they have a very sweet scent, and are very small.
 They are monoecious.

-Fruit DescriptionFruits are 3 lobed (see figure 4), 2 - 3 cm in length and weighing 2 - 4 g each, they are non-edible and explode when ripe which send the seeds flying up to 15m from the tree canopy.
+Fruit DescriptionFruit are 3 lobed, 2 - 3 cm in length and weighing 2 - 4 g each.
+They are non-edible and explode when ripe which send the seeds flying up to 15m from the tree canopy.

-Colour DescriptionThere are a different range of colours of this tree, the foliage is light to dark green and stays this colour through all seasons.
+Colour DescriptionThere are a different range of colours of this tree.
+The foliage is light to dark green and stays this colour through all seasons.
 The bark can range from a pale to dark brown colour sometimes both.

 Photographs